 While, \cref{eq: annplus1_formal} is a formal derivation for the partial-wave coefficients of the leading Regge trajectories in arbitrary $D$-dimensions, it looks more like a simplified re-writing of the integral, rather than a helpful expression.
 Again, we can work experimentally in order to derive

 for the leading Regge trajectory.
+Note that in deriving the above relation, \cref{eq: annplus1_good}, we used as input data the results from $4 \leq D \leq 5$ and $-1\leq n \leq 5$ and checked up to $d \leq 11$ and $n \leq 9$.
 It turns out that a similar behaviour to the one in the $D=4$ case is observed here as well.
 The sub-leading trajectories can be expressed as

 where in the above $\mathbb{P}_{\gamma}(n,d,r)$ is a polynomial, which we do not have in a closed-form for all levels.
 For the first few we have the expressions: